moggieuk/Happy-Hare/README.md

 ## ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) A few of the features:

-- Support almost any brand of MMU and user defined monsters (ERCF, Tradrack, Box Turtle, Angry Beaver, Night Owl, 3MS, 3D Chameleon, Custom)
+- Support almost any brand of MMU or user defined monsters:
+  - ERCF
+  - Tradrack
+  - Box Turtle
+  - Angry Beaver
+  - Night Owl
+  - 3MS
+  - 3D Chameleon
+  - Custom...
 - Synchronized movement of extruder and gear motors (with sync feedback control) to overcome friction and even work with FLEX materials!
-- Sophisticated multi-homing options including extruder!
+- Support for all type of sensor: pre-gate, post-gear, combiner gate sensors, extruder entry sensors, toolhead sensors
+- Full Spoolman integration
+- Support for motorized filament buffer systems for rewinding
 - Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any tool
 - EndlessSpool allowing a spool to automatically be mapped and take over from a spool that runs out
-- Sophisticated logging options (console and mmu.log file)
+- Sophisticated logging options (console and separate mmu.log file)
 - Can define material type and color in each gate for visualization and customized settings (like Pressure Advance)
-- Deep Spoolman integration
 - Automated calibration for easy setup
 - Supports MMU "bypass" gate functionality
 - Moonraker update-manager support